Gregor-Gottschewski/Maggor/README.md

 ## Installation with Docker

 Maggor is perfectly optimized to work with Docker.
+An installation without docker is possible but not recommended.

-If you haven't Docker installed, follow the Docker installation steps for your operating system.
+1. If you haven't Docker installed, [follow the Docker installation steps](https://docs.docker.com/engine/install/) for your operating system.

-Afterward, clone this repository and edit the configuration file `/conf/conf.prop` for your needs.
+2. Clone this repository with `git clone https://github.com/Gregor-Gottschewski/Maggor.git` and edit the configuration file `/conf/conf.prop` for your needs.
 See the chapter [configuration file](#configuration-file) for more information.
+3. Change the database password stored in `.env` before running Maggor.
+This password is used to initialize the MongoDB database for the first time.
-Run `docker-compose up` in the projects directory.
+4. Run `docker-compose up` in the project's directory.
-Visit `http://<your_ip or localhost>:8080/maggor-0.0.1/login.xhtml`.
+5. Visit `http://<your_ip or localhost>:8080/login.xhtml`.

 ## Configuration file

-Create a configuration file named `conf.prop` in Maggor's application directory.
-It has to contain the following configurations:
+The configuration file in `config` has to contain the following configurations:

 `user.password`: Password of the application user
 `login.title`: Title shown on the login page
 `login.subtitle`: Subtitle shown on the login page
 `login.footer`: Footer on the login page

+If the values aren't set, default values are used.

 ### Example file